Vincent Gigante: Genovese crime boss

-In 1981, Genovese's successor, Philip "Benny Squint" Lombardo, stepped down as boss due to poor health.
+In 1981, Genovese's succecessor, Philip "Benny Squint" Lombardo, stepped down as boss due to poor health.
 With Lombardo's support, Gigante became boss of the Genovese family.
-Anthony "Fat Tony" Salerno was made front boss of the Genovese family in order to fool law enforcement.
+Anthony "Fat Tony" Salerno was made front boss of the Genovese family to fool law enforcement.

-Gigante built a vast network of bookmaking and loansharking rings and from extortions of garbage, shipping, trucking and construction companies seeking labor peace or contracts from carpenters', Teamsters and laborers' unions, including those at the Javits Center, as well as protection payoffs from merchants at the Fulton Fish Market.
-Gigante also had influence in the Feast of San Gennaro in Little Italy, operating gambling games, extorting payoffs from vendors, and pocketing thousands of dollars donated to a neighborhood church—until a crackdown in 1995 by New York City officials.
+Gigante built a vast network of bookmaking and loansharking rings and from extortions of garbage, shipping, trucking, and construction companies seeking labor peace or contracts from carpenters', Teamsters and laborers' unions, including those at the Javits Center, as well as protection payoffs from merchants at the Fulton Fish Market.
+Gigante also had influence in the Feast of San Gennaro in Little Italy, operating gambling games, extorting payoffs from vendors, and pocketing thousands of dollars donated to a neighborhood church—until a 1995 crackdown by New York City officials.

 On April 13, 1986, Gambino crime family underboss Frank DeCicco was killed when his car was bombed following a visit to Paul Castellano loyalist James Failla.
-The bombing was carried out by Victor Amuso and Anthony Casso of the Lucchese crime family, under orders of Gigante and Lucchese boss Anthony Corallo, to avenge Castellano and Thomas Bilotti by killing their successors; John Gotti also planned to visit Failla that day, but canceled, and the bomb was detonated after a soldier who rode with DeCicco was mistaken for the boss.
+The bombing was carried out by Victor Amuso and Anthony Casso of the Lucchese crime family, under orders of Gigante and Lucchese boss Anthony Corallo, to avenge Castellano and Thomas Bilotti by killing their successors.
+John Gotti planned to visit Failla that day, but canceled, and the bomb was detonated after a soldier who was with DeCicco was mistaken for the boss.

 In January 1987, Salerno was sentenced to 100 years in prison for racketeering, along with top members of the other New York families, as part of the Mafia Commission Trial.
-Salerno had initially been billed as the boss of the Genovese family.
-However, shortly after the trial, Salerno's longtime right-hand man, Vincent "The Fish" Cafaro, turned informant and told the FBI that Salerno had been a front for the real boss, Gigante.
-Cafaro also revealed that the Genovese family had been keeping up this ruse since 1969.
-FBI bugs had captured a conversation in which Salerno and capo Matthew "Matty the Horse" Ianniello were reviewing a list of prospective candidates to be made in another family.
-Frustrated that the nicknames of the wannabes had not been included, Salerno shrugged and said, "I'll leave this up to the boss."
+Salerno had initially been billed as the boss of the Genovese family, but shortly after the trial, Salerno's longtime right-hand man, Vincent "The Fish" Cafaro, turned informant and told the FBI that Salerno had been a front for the real boss, Gigante.
+Cafaro revealed that the Genovese family had been keeping up this ruse since 1969.
+FBI bugs had captured a conversation in which Salerno and capo Matthew "Matty the Horse" Ianniello were reviewing a list of prospective candidates to become made members in another family.
+Frustrated that the nicknames of the potential inductees had not been included, Salerno shrugged and said, "I'll leave this up to the boss."

-Gigante was reclusive, and almost impossible to capture on wiretaps, speaking softly, eschewing the phone and even at times whistling into the receiver.
+Gigante was reclusive, and almost impossible to capture on wiretaps, speaking softly, avoiding the phone, and even at times whistling into the receiver.
 He almost never left his home unoccupied because he knew FBI agents would sneak in and plant a bug.
-Genovese members were not allowed to mention Gigante's name in conversations or phone calls; when they had to mention him, members pointed to their chins or made the letter "C" with their fingers.
+Genovese members were not allowed to mention Gigante's name in conversations or phone calls.
+When they had to mention him, members pointed to their chins or made the letter "C" with their fingers.

 During Gigante's tenure as boss of the Genovese family, after the imprisonment of John Gotti in 1992, Gigante came to be known as the figurehead capo di tutti capi, the "Boss of All Bosses", despite the position being abolished in 1931 with the murder of Salvatore Maranzano.